Premium Bank

 • design - handwriting sketches 3

-High-fidelity wireframes helped us connect the site’s information architecture by showing paths between pages at the structural level.
-They were focused on space allocation and prioritisation of content, functionalities available, and intended behaviours.
-As a critical part of the design process, we also used them to get stakeholder and project team approval.
+High-fidelity wireframes were focused on space allocation and prioritisation of content, functionalities available, and intended behaviours.
+We also used them to get stakeholder and project team approval.

 • design - wireframes